szeitlin/szeitlin-blog/content/content/posts/engineering/python_oop.md

 better than inheritance.
 The DataPipeline class doesn't need to use what's in the DataCleaner class, it just has to be able to use the output of DataCleaner.cleanup_method().

-Other times, inheritance is simpler.
+# Sometimes, inheritance is actually simpler than composition.

 Here's our Cookie example again, but this time with composition instead of inheritance, so we don't have worry about using super() at all, which seems simpler at first: